worktheclock/replit.github.io/repls/repl-auth.md

 	<title>Repl Auth</title>
 </head>
 <body>
-	Hello, Repl.it!
+	Hello, Replit!
 </body>
 </html>
 ```

 That's it for the Flask app.
-Run the code and you should see the browser window display 'Hello, Repl.it!'.
+Run the code and you should see the browser window display 'Hello, Replit!'.

 ![Hello Repl.it](/images/repls/repl-auth/hello-replit.png)